 - Codes of welfare set out minimum standards and best practice for animal welfare for many animals and animal activities.
 They play an important role in improving animal welfare in New Zealand.

 The first regulations under the Animal Welfare Act were released in June and July 2016.
 They covered the treatment of bobby calves and some changes to the rules about exporting live animals.
-Animal Welfare (Care and Procedures) Regulations were released in March 2018.
-Most come into force in October 2018.
-Other regulations under the Act are still in development, and will be gazetted, or brought into force, when they are ready.
+Animal Welfare (Care and Procedures) Regulations came into force 1 October 2018.
+Other regulations under the Act are still in development and will be gazetted, or brought into force when they are ready.

 - Animal Welfare (Calves) Regulations 2016 – NZ Legislation website